godot-rust/book/src/contribute/conventions.md

 1. Avoid tuple-enums `enum E { Var(u32, u32) }` and tuple-structs `struct S(u32, u32)` with more than 1 field.
 Use named fields instead.

 2. Derive order is `#[derive(GdextTrait, ExternTrait, Default, Copy, Clone, Eq, PartialEq, Ord, PartialOrd, Hash, Debug)]`.
-   - `GdextTrait` is a custom derive defined by gdext itself (in any of the crates).
+   - `GdextTrait` is a custom derive defined by godot-rust itself (in any of the crates).
    - `ExternTrait` is a custom derive by a third-party crate, e.g. `nanoserde`.
    - The standard traits follow order _construction, comparison, hashing, debug display_.
      More expressive ones (`Copy`, `Eq`) precede their implied counterparts (`Clone`, `PartialEq`).